GerrardRepo/Projects/Chatbot/README.md

 ## Features

-- ✅ Chat with an OpenAI model from the terminal
+- Chat with an OpenAI model of your choosing from the terminal
-- ✅ Streaming output (response appears live as it is generated)
-- ✅ Uses `.env` for API key security
-- ✅ Basic error handling
+- Error handling included
-- ✅ Clean and beginner-friendly code structure

 ---